laurynas-biveinis/unodb/README.md

   counters of various internal tree  operations (i.e. number of times Node4 grew to Node16, key prefix was split, etc - check the source code).

-The are two ART classes available:
+The are three ART classes available:

 * `db`: unsychronized ART tree, to be used in single-thread context or with external synchronization.